wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 need to be a person?
 Does not the ego have its value?

 **Maharaj:**&ensp;The person is of little use.
-It is deeply involved in its own affairs and is completely ignorant of its true beïng.
+It is deeply involved in its own affairs and is completely ignorant of its true being.
 Unless the witnessing consciousness begins to play on the person and it becomes the object of observation rather than the subject, realisation is not feasible.
 It is the witness that makes realisation desirable and attainable.